 Ex-drug company execs face reckoning in opioid bribery case

 Following a lengthy trial, Kapoor and four others were convicted last year of racketeering conspiracy.
 Two other defendants pleaded guilty.
-Shortly after, the company reached a USD 225 million settlement with the US Department of Justice to end its criminal and civil probes.
+Shortly after, the company reached a $225 million settlement with the U.S. Department of Justice to end its criminal and civil probes.

 While the defendants can face up to 20 years for the charges, prosecutors are seeking 15 years for Kapoor, arguing the former billionaire was the “fulcrum” of the scheme, according to recent court filings.
 Kapoor's lawyers counter their client was portrayed as a “caricature” of a mob boss but is really the “consummate immigrant success story.”